Modernization and enhancement of POS and terminal systems that simplify payments for passengers and optimize cashiers’ work.

-The partnership started in 2013 and continued for five years until 2018.
-It included software development, maintenance, and post-launch support.
+The partnership began in 2018 and continues to this day.
+It includes software development, maintenance, and post-launch support.

 Taking into account the customer’s desires and recommendations, we have implemented the features that improved the ticket sales process for passengers, added some auxiliary functions, and facilitated railway ticket booking software.